El Paso Bicycle Accident Lawyer

 Second, there’s the amount of evidence involved.
 You may know that the driver was maneuvering dangerously, but do you have evidence to that effect?
 Testimony itself is evidence, but witnesses help.

-Attorney Bill Shirer will help you build your case and prove who was responsible for your injuries.
+El Paso bicycle accident Attorney at Law Bill Shirer will help you build your case and prove who was responsible for your bicycle crash and injuries sustained.
 He will gather the evidence and witness testimonies that support the fact that the driver acted recklessly, negligently, or purposely.

 El Paso passed the law to add bike lanes in 2011, but some drivers may still not be used to driving around them.
 And bike lanes aren’t everywhere, either; sometimes, cyclists still need to share the road with motor vehicles.
 Other cycling laws relegate cycles to roads, streets, and areas that are specifically designated for bicycle riding — so, no riding on the sidewalk.
 Other than that, cycle laws in El Paso, TX are the same as those throughout the rest of Texas.
 Bicyclists need to stop at stop signs, yield to pedestrians, and ride with traffic flow.